What is a product development strategy?

 An effective product development strategy proves to be helpful in winning businesses from the competitors who are unable to meet the new performance levels of the company.
-A product development plan also helps improve performance and thereby raise revenue and profits by charging higher prices.
+A product development plan also helps improve performance and thereby raises revenue and profits by charging higher prices.
 Gaining firsthand information from sales representatives or the consumers themselves will be useful in identifying the performance factors that are most important to the market.

 Reduced cost and improved competitiveness

 A good product development strategy should take into account the best ways to reduce costs.
-When the costs are lower, the company is at liberty to lower their prices and consequently win new business.
+When the costs are lower, the company is at liberty to lower its prices and consequently win new business.
 Reduced costs also contribute to increasing the profit margin.
 How to achieve reduced costs?
 The product development teams can attain this by eliminating product features that the market does not need, using lower-cost materials, and simplifying the manufacturing process by redesigning that product.